 Home Schooling Case Studies

 We have introduced tutors for children with a wide range of different academic needs and family circumstances.
-Below is just a small sample of some of these.
-To find out more about home schooling, please call one of our education consultants.
+Below is just a small sample of the experiences of our UK based and internationally based home school families.

 Home schooling can be a great way of getting a child back on the right track and in the right frame of mind for school.
 That was the case for 7 year old Gabriel.
 He was part of a family who had to travel a lot.
 He was finding it difficult to work in a classroom environment and struggling to socialise with his peers.
 With the collaboration of his school, he took a year out and began a home schooling programme to focus on his concentration and social skills – working with one tutor for numeracy and literacy and one for creative subjects.